Robert Reiner (businessman)

-Robert Reiner (18 August, 1880 Nürtingen, Württemberg, Germany - 22 August, 1960 Jersey City, New Jersey) was a machinist, entrepreneur and businessman.
+Robert Reiner (18 August 1880 Nürtingen, Württemberg, Germany - 22 August 1960 Jersey City, New Jersey) was a machinist, entrepreneur and businessman.
 At the time of his birth, Württemberg was an independent kingdom located in a region of Germany known as Swabia.
 Swabia has a unique culture and Alemannic dialect.
 His business is credited with helping to expand the machine embroidery industry in Hudson County, New Jersey during the first half of the twentieth century.
 By the 1950s, the area known as North Hudson comprising the municipalities of Weehawken, Union City, West New York, Guttenberg, and North Bergen had developed into one of the largest centers for machine embroidery in the world.

 Reiner first traveled to the United States about 1902.
 He first installed and then began importing embroidery and other textile machines from Europe.
 He established what became Robert Reiner Incorporated in Weehawken.
 Eventually he employed about 200 people.
 He was the sole importer of VOMAG (Vogtländische Maschinenfabrik AG) embroidery machines from Plauen, Germany.
 Eventually he produced the first American made schiffli embroidery machine.
 Reiner held an honorary doctorate of political economy and science from the University of Heidelberg.
 He remained a benefactor of his native Nürtingen.
-He was a member of the US Chamber of Commerce, the NY Board of Trade, and was president of the American-German Chamber of Commerce until WWII.
-In October 1928 he was one of twenty passengers aboard the Graf Zeppelin during its first trans Atlantic commercial passenger flight, flying from Friedrichshafen, Germany to Lakehurst, NJ.
+He was a member of the US Chamber of Commerce, the New York Board of Trade, and was president of the American-German Chamber of Commerce until World War II.
+In October 1928 he was one of twenty passengers aboard the Graf Zeppelin during its first trans Atlantic commercial passenger flight, flying from Friedrichshafen, Germany to Lakehurst, New Jersey.

 Training

 Reiner began training to be a machinist at age 15 (about 1895) at Heller Brothers in Nürtingen, Germany.
 He then went to work with Adolf Saurer in Arbon, Switzerland.
 Saurer was producing both hand machines and schiffli machines at this time.
 About 1900 he went to work for VOMAG in Plauen, Germany as an erector's assistant.
 He was 20 years old.
 In 1902 he traveled to Weehawken to set up VOMAG machines at E.A.
 Bodenmann, then returned to Switzerland and Austria until 1903.
 In 1904 he returned to the US and started a machine repair shop at 449 West Street, West Hoboken.
 In 1908 he founded and was president of Robert Reiner Importing Company.
 In 1909 he built the 25,000 square foot, concrete building, at 550 Gregory Ave, Weehawken which still stands and has been converted to housing.
-Business expanded after WW1 and eventually became Robert Reiner Inc.
+Business expanded after World War I and eventually became Robert Reiner Inc.

 The broader context of Reiner's career was the machine age, which is also known as: the second industrial revolution.
 More specifically he worked in the machine embroidery industry.
 Embroidery was used in the garment industry, to embellish linens, handkerchiefs, table cloths, curtains, etc. The textile industry was an important, but labor-intensive industry before the industrial revolution.
 Mechanization affected multiple aspects of the textile and garment industries.